 1. Introduction

-In Java, hashCode() and equals() are two fundamental methods from the Object class used in the context of object comparison and hashing.
+In Java, hashCode() and equals() are two fundamental methods from the Object class used for object comparison and hashing.
 The hashCode() method provides a unique integer representation of an object, primarily used in hash-based collections like HashMap.
-The equals() method is used to determine the equality of two objects, based on their state.
+The equals() method determines the equality of two objects based on their state.

 2. Key Points